loophp/collection/docs/pages/api.rst

 By default elements and keys will be compared using strict equality (``===``).
 However, this behaviour can be customized with a comparator callback.
 This should be a curried function which takes first the left value and key, then the right value and key, and returns a boolean.

+This operation will stop and return a value as soon as one of the collections has been seen fully or as soon as the comparison yields *false* for any key-value pair.

 Interface: `Sameable`_